 Getting arrested is not a pleasant experience.
 Handcuffs are uncomfortable, arresting officers are never up for a proper chat, and police cars are essentially the Dyson V6's of vibes, sucking all the fun out of your night and transporting you to a tiny little room with only a metal toilet and a buzzing strip-light for company.

-But what happens if you're stupid enough to get arrested on holiday?
+But what happens if you're stupid enough to get arrested on vacation?
 How does it feel to be locked up 300 miles from home with not enough change in your pocket for an international call?
 What if you don't speak the language and none of the nearby officers will speak to you in your mother tongue because you've just been a massive dick to all of them?
 What then?

 In 2009 I went to a festival near Zadar, Croatia.
 It was just when the festival scene had really started to kick off there.
-I was on a secluded spot on the beach with a few mates and the party paraphernalia got pulled out.
+I was on a secluded spot on the beach with a few friends and the party paraphernalia got pulled out.
 Suddenly, I saw a flashlight over my shoulder.
 The two men grabbed me and started shouting at me in broken English.
-They were undercover cops who'd been sat behind us.
+They were undercover cops who'd been sitting behind us.

 Instinctively, I ran.
 It was pitch black.
 I raced through some woods and then stupidly tried to jump back into the sea to swim away, but they caught up with me.
 I tried to fight back, and one of the officers sustained some minor injuries.
-I didn't realise at the time, but this would turn out to be one of the most idiotic things I've ever done.
+I didn't realize at the time, but this would turn out to be one of the most idiotic things I've ever done.